priteshbaviskar/slate/source/index.html.md

 # Authentication

-Each incoming request from Zapier to Storeplum API has to be authenticated using pre-generated keys.
-Storeplum uses pre-generated API keys for Zapier integration which can be obtained in [Storeplum Dashboard](https://dashboard.storeplum.in/) under integrations section.
+Each incoming request from your app to Storeplum API has to be authenticated using an API key.
+Storeplum uses pre-generated API key for external integrations which can be obtained in [Storeplum Dashboard](https://dashboard.storeplum.in/) under integrations section.

-Click on Zapier to activate your Zapier integration with Storeplum.
-Once activated, copy the API key seen on the screen.
-Please make sure to save this key as it won't be available to view later.
+In this section, you will see a list of supported apps by Storeplum.
+Click on your app and select `Activate`.
+Once activated, you will see the API key for this integration on the screen.
+Copy this key and please make sure to save it in a secure location as it won't be available to view again later.

+In case you forget your API key, deactivate the integration and activate it again to get a new key.

 ![Activating Zapier integration for Storeplum](images/image-zapier.png)